decameters/mongoose-movie/README.md

 ### Movie Search View

 Users should be able to search the database for movies.
-Clickin on a movie poster image should bring the user to the detailed view for that specific movie.
+Clicking on a movie poster image should bring the user to the detailed view for that specific movie.
 Clicking the `Add New Movie` button should bring the user to the Add Movie view.

 ![Movie Search View](images/movie-search-view.png)